-On Monday 15th May the first day of the Conference a number of challenging workshops were held, organized together with other IEA TCP’s and HPT Annex participants.
+On Monday 15th May the first day of the Conference a number of workshops was held, organized together with other IEA TCP’s and HPT Annex participants.

 - ‘Heat pumps for net zero energy buildings (nZEB), retrofit and energy flexibility’, is on aspects like how can heat pumps contribute to cost-effective nZEB? (cost-optimal nZEB), what is the effect of nZEBs with heat pumps on the grid, how can the building stock be transformed to nZEB (retrofitting) and what are the most important challenges for heat pump application in multifamily houses (MFH).